 Orsi’s employment/reliance on ethnography also complicates his call for critically examining the presence of abundant events.
 Historians rely on texts that tell particular narratives–ethnography gives the benefit of follow-up questions in real time.

 Furthermore, even Orsi, with all of his writing talents, theoretical sophistication, and stature in American religion must continually remind readers that he is not reading providentially.
 After all, Orsi always manages to slip in paragraphs that provide the traditional, modern way of reading events based on the historical milieu and the benefit or adverse effect propagated by the religious experience.

 It is important to reiterate that Orsi recognizes the importance of contextualization and thinking about the ways that events, even occurrences documented at the time they’re experienced, cannot be separated from absence.
 I appreciate that Orsi speaks to the importance of remembering that abundant events occur within social ecosystems constructed by a myriad of influences and discourses–how every scholar with his salt grounds his scholarship.
 This discursive/Foucauldian reading made me feel more comfortable with what he was saying.
 But why?
 I think that’s something I’ll be wrestling with for some time.

 Orsi’s ideas are big and a little unwieldy on their own–that’s often what important ideas look like, though.
 In his later chapters he incorporates his theories into a series of case studies that make application seem less intimidating and paradigm-altering.
 I’m excited to digest those chapters with the rest of our authors in coming weeks.

 [i] See Stephen C. Taysom, “Abundant Events or Narrative Abundance: Robert Orsi and the Academic Study of Mormonism,” Dialogue 45, no. 4 (Winter 2012): 1-26.
-You can also read Ben’s excellent overview here.
+You can also read Ben’s excellent overview of Taysom’s article here.